U.S. Wastewater Treatment Factsheet

 Administrative Strategy

-- Investment in wastewater treatment systems is shifting from new construction to maintenance of original capacity and function (asset management).
+- Investment in wastewater treatment is shifting from new construction to asset management–maintaining original capacity and function.
 Life cycle costing should be embedded in capital budgeting, and programs for CSO, SSO, and stormwater asset management need to be permanent.28

 - To meet ambient water quality standards, total maximum daily loads (TMDLs) including both point and non-point source pollutant loadings can be developed.29

-- Federal and state governments have developed strategies to effectively remove emerging pollutants, such as PFAS, from point sources.
-By requiring POTWs & industries to sample for emerging pollutants, sources can be identified and corrected.3
+- Federal and state governments have developed strategies to remove emerging pollutants like PFAS from point sources by requiring POTWs and industries to sample for emerging pollutants, enabling source identification and correction.3

 Reduce Loading

-- Toilets, showers, and faucets represent 64% of all indoor water use.
-Install high-efficiency toilets, composting toilets, low-flow shower heads, faucet aerators, and rain barrels.30 Efficient appliances have contributed to a 22% decline in household water use since 1999.31
+- Toilets, showers, and faucets represent 64% of indoor water use.
+Install high-efficiency toilets, composting toilets, low-flow shower heads, faucet aerators, and rain barrels.30 Efficient appliances have contributed to a 22% decline in household water use since 1999.30

 Technology Improvements and System Design

-- Aeration, which facilitates microbial degradation of organic matter, can account for 25% to 60% of the energy use in wastewater treatment plants.
-Flexible designs allow the system to meet oxygen demands as they fluctuate with time of day and season.32 Pumping systems use 10-15% of the energy at wastewater treatment plants, and can be made more efficient when pumps, flow control, and motors are mismatched to treatment plant needs.12
+- Aeration, which facilitates microbial degradation of organic matter, can account for 25-60% of wastewater treatment plant energy use.
+Flexible designs allow systems to meet fluctuating oxygen demands by time of day and season.32 Pumping systems use 10-15% of treatment plant energy and this demand can be reduced when pumps, flow control, and motors are matched to plant needs.12

-- A number of treatment plants are using methane generated from anaerobic digestion of biosolids as an energy resource.12
+- A number of treatment plants are considering using methane from anaerobic digestion of biosolids as an energy resource.12

 - Water reuse can significantly decrease system energy use and reduce nutrient loads to receiving waters.33

-- Large-scale urine diversion could decrease nutrient loading in wastewater treatment plants and lead to reductions of up to 47% in GHG emissions and 41% in energy use.34,35
+- Large-scale urine diversion could decrease nutrient loading in wastewater treatment plants and lead to reductions of up to 47% in GHG emissions and 41% in energy use.34

 Great Lakes Water Authority (Detroit POTW)36